adobe/cordova-acpcore/README.md

 ## Sample App

-A Cordova app for testing the plugin is located in the `https://github.com/adobe/cordova-acpsample`.
+A Cordova app for testing the Adobe SDK plugins is located at [https://github.com/adobe/cordova-acpsample](https://github.com/adobe/cordova-acpsample).
 The app is configured for both iOS and Android platforms.

 ## Additional Cordova Plugins